Skip to Content

 Because of this, the resort promises a world-class downhill skiing or snowboarding opportunity making this one of the best winter activities in Revelstoke.
 People travel from all over the world to ski here and after one visit to the mountain, you’ll see why.

-The resort sits on 3100 acres and has downhill runs for all levels of ability.
-However, the majority of the runs at Revelstoke Mountain Resort are blue and black making it very popular with pros.
-Beginners can still enjoy the mountain though with long green runs stretching all the way from the top of the Stoke Gondola to the village below (The Last Spike is my favorite.)
+The resort spans 3,100 acres and offers downhill runs for skiers of all ability levels.
+However, the majority of the runs at Revelstoke Mountain Resort are blue and black, making it very popular with pros.
+Beginners can still enjoy the mountain, though, with long green runs stretching all the way from the top of the Stoke Gondola to the village below (The Last Spike is my favorite.)

-Prices vary throughout the season and change yearly, however, standard day passes cost $139 CAD for adults, $106 for seniors and youths, and $49 for children.
-The trick with Revelstoke Mountain Resort is to book in advance and book multi-day tickets to save lots of money.
+Prices vary throughout the season and change yearly; however, standard day passes cost $139 CAD for adults, $106 for seniors and youths, and $49 for children.
+The trick with Revelstoke Mountain Resort is to book in advance and purchase multi-day tickets to save significant money.
 If you’re able to book your winter vacation in summer, savings of up to 50% are available.
-Kids under 6 can always hit the hill for free too.
+Kids under 6 can always hit the hill for free, too.

 2. Relax in natural hot springs

 The closest and most developed is the Canyon Hot Springs.
 This hot spring and campsite resort is 25 minutes from Revelstoke and features a large hot mineral soaking pool and swimming pool fed by the waters of Albert Canyon.
 The entrance to the hot springs is $16.50 CAD for adults and $14.25 for children.
-Fancy chalets and humble cabins are available for rent as well as a full serviced campsite starts at $45 and tent sites start at $35.
+Fancy chalets and humble cabins are available for rent, as well as a full-service campsite, which starts at $45, and tent sites start at $35.

 Slightly further out from Revelstoke is the famous Halcyon Hot Springs.
 This is a resort located just outside the sleepy village of Nakusp.
 Halcyon has breathtaking views of the lake and mountains from the hot spring bathing pools that they refer to as ‘healing waters’ due to the levels of lithia in the water.
 You can stay at the hotel or just use the hot springs for the day.
 This costs $30 CAD for adults and $20 CAD for children.
 The resort offers chalets, cottages, and cabins for rent at different price points.